usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 Try testing the code again, and it should work on any browser.

-Now that we can drag and drop, the final step is to swap positions instead of logging to console.
+The final step is to swap positions instead of logging to console.
 For that, we create a `swap` function.

 ```js
 function swap(draggedIndex, dropIndex) {